 In the control process, it is often assumed that the internal state vectors exist and are available in the measurement of the output; while in practice, this is not the case, and it is necessary to devise an observer in order to provide an estimation of state vectors.
 If the estimation and reconstruction of all the state variables is needed, the full-order observers, and if the estimation and reconstruction of a number of state variables is needed, the reduced-order observers are used.
-Time-delayed systems play significant roles in theoretical as well as practical fields; and this influence can be observed in numerous research articles written on various problems that involve this class of systems [2-8].
-During the last decade, the theory of observer design for time delay systems has been widely contemplated [28-34].
+During the last decade, the theory of observer design for time delay systems has been widely contemplated [2-8].
 The estimation of state variables is an important dynamic model, which adds to our knowledge of different systems and helps us analyze and design various controllers.
-Different approaches have been used for the designing of observers, including: the coordinate change approach [9], the LMI method [10], reducing transformation technique [11]. factorization approach [12], polynomial approach [13], modal observer [14], reduced-order observer [15] and the output injection based observer [16].
-In

-[17], through an algebraic approach, an observer with delay-independent stability for systems with one output delay has been presented.
-In [18], an observer has been proposed that uses the H{∞} norm as the performance index.
-The H{∞} filter has been considered in [19], [20] by applying the delay independent stability conditions, in which the matrix inequality has been used.
+Different approaches have been used for the designing of observers, including: the coordinate change approach [9], the LMI method [10], reducing transformation technique [11], factorization approach [12], polynomial approach [13], modal observer [14], reduced-order observer [15] and the output injection based observer [16].
+In [17], through an algebraic approach, an observer with delay-independent stability for systems with one output delay has been presented.
+In [18], an observer has been proposed that uses the $H{\scriptscriptstyle \infty}$ norm as the performance index.
+The $H{\scriptscriptstyle \infty}$ filter has been considered in [19], [20] by applying the delay independent stability conditions, in which the matrix inequality has been used.
 We also frequently encounter the issue of state delay in control problems and physical systems.
-In recent years, the systems with delay in state have attracted the attention of many researchers, and numerous approaches have been proposed for the evaluation of stability in these systems (see [21] and [22] and the references cited in them).
+In recent years, the systems with delay in state have attracted the attention of many researchers, and numerous approaches have been proposed for the evaluation of stability in these systems (see [21] and [22, 28] and the references cited in them).
+Time-delayed systems play significant roles in theoretical as well as practical fields; and this influence can be observed in numerous research articles written on various problems that involve this class of systems [32-40].

 The goal of this article is to design an observer for time delay systems in which the time delay terms exist in the output and in the state variables, and also the inputs are mixed with noise and the system output accompanies measurement noises.
-An easy way to compute least square estimation error of an observer for time delay system is derived.
-This least square estimation error coincides with that of a Kalman filter when time delay is zero.
-Based on the least square estimation error, an optimization algorithm to compute an observer is proposed.

 In the designing of this observer we have used the H_2 norm as the performance index.
 However, despite the usefulness of the H_2 norm, few observers have used it as the performance index.
 In [23] and [24] a method has been proposed for the calculation of the H_2 norm of time delay systems by means of the delay Lyapunov equation.
-In [25], an observer has been offered for time delay systems applying the delay-independent stability bv conditions.
-It should be mentioned that delayindependent approaches are generally more conservative than delay-dependent ones.
-In this article, for the estimation of system states, a Kalman filter has been proposed whose design uses the delay-dependent stability conditions.
-Note that when there are no time delay terms, observer is a standard Kalman filter.
-The optimal observer will be designed by employing the finite characterization of a Lyapunov functional equation as a matrix exponential function and applying the unconstrained nonlinear optimization algorithm.
+In [25], an observer has been offered for time delay systems by applying the delay-independent stability conditions.
+It should be mentioned that delay-independent approaches are generally more conservative than delay-dependent ones.
+In this article, for the estimation of system states, an H_2 observer has been proposed whose design uses the delay-dependent stability conditions.
+Note that when there are no time delay terms, the optimal H_2 norm observer is a standard Kalman filter.
+Therefore, the proposed filter can be presented as a Kalman filter for the time delay systems.
+The optimal H_2 norm observer will be designed by employing the finite characterization of a Lyapunov functional equation as a matrix exponential function and applying the unconstrained nonlinear optimization algorithm.
 Finally, the proposed observer in this article will be used to estimate the current states based on the time delay system, where the time delay terms exist in the state and in the output of the system.